kris10ansn/shortcut-converter/README.md

 # Running

+Clone repository with `git clone https://github.com/kris10ansn/shortcut-converter.git` and run commands below.

 ## Development

-Start next development server with `npm run next:dev`
+-   Start next development server with `npm run next:dev`

-Start electron with `npm run electron:start`
+-   Start electron with `npm run electron:start`

 ## Production

 _This application is only supposed to run on windows, so other builds (e.g. linux) are purely for UI developement._

-Create next export with `npm run next:export`
+-   Create next export with `npm run next:export`

-Build executables with `npm run electron:build-linux` or create build scripts for other platforms (will be added)
+-   Build executables with `npm run electron:build-linux` or create build scripts for other platforms (will be added)

 Run executable generated in dist folder.